ahaywood/Web-Interactivity-and-Engagement/chapter-10/index.md

 #### Grading Rubric:

-	Note that the majority of your grade is based on your ability to make a design and implement it as it appears in the mockup.
+<p class='message'>Note that the majority of your grade is based on your ability to make a design and implement it as it appears in the mockup.</p>

 **Design:** Did you provide an original, quality design beforehand?
 (Feel free to send new designs within a reasonable time before you begin your project if you have made any changes that were discussed in our critique): 35 points